dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 >
 > When choosing a visualization type, the items shown automatically change; if "Data Visualization" is selected, only visualizations created in the Data Visualization app will be displayed.
 >
-> When selecting "Event Visualization" (**New 2.4**), only elements created in the Line Listing app will appear in the Visualization search box.
+> When selecting "Event Visualization" (**v2.4**), only elements created in the Line Listing app will appear in the Visualization search box.
 >
 > ![](resources/images/capture-app-analytics-program-visualization-type.png)
 >